 - Helps You Meet Fire Safety Codes

-Nobody wants to be breathing in smoke or deadly carbon monoxide fumes.
-A damaged chimney lining can invite these dangerous and combustible vapors into your attics, walls, and ceilings instead of containing them safely and allowing them to exit the building.
+Nobody wants to breathe smoke or deadly carbon monoxide fumes.
+A damaged chimney lining can invite these dangerous and combustible vapors into your attics, walls, and ceilings instead of containing them safely until they exit the building.
 This puts you in danger and increases your likelihood of a house fire.